Credit Card Frequently Asked Questions (FAQ)

 What happens if I pay by debit card?

 Debit cards are treated like credit cards and charged a service fee.
-If there is a Visa logo on your card it cannot be used to make the payment as we do not accept Visa.

 Will the convenience fee be included on my student account breakdown and statement?

 No, a third-party company, CASHNet, charges the service fee.
 It will not appear on your student account or eBill.
 During payment, the amount of the convenience fee being charged will show in advance and the convenience fee will be included on your receipt.

 How will the transaction appear on my credit card statement?